Granada in Spain - General Overview, Important Information and Interesting Facts

-Business opening hours in GranadaGranada shops usually open at 10 a.m. and close between 1.30 and 2 p.m., opening again between 4.30 and 5 p.m.
-In winter (a little later in summer) and closing finally at 8.30 p.m.
+Business Opening Hours in GranadaGranada shops usually open at 10 a.m. and close between 1.30 and 2 p.m., opening again between at 5 p.m. in winter (a little later in summer) and closing at 8.30 p.m.
 (9 p.m. in summer).

 Bars and restaurants serving food and tapas open around 1 p.m. and close about 4 p.m.
 Evening opening times are about 8 p.m. and closing time is between 11.30 p.m. and midnight.